 You’ll see that the passages are linked together:

+Now, to link the Dusty Road back to the Camp Entrance.
 Double click on the Dusty Road passage.
 Replace entrance of the camp with [[entrance of the camp->Camp Entrance]].
-You now both passages are connected with each other.
+Now both passages are connected with each other.

 Now, all you need to do is play your small story.
 Click the play button to run your story.